All You Need To Know | 2027 FIFA Women's World Cup Qualifiers

 How does qualification work?

-The winners of the Round 1 Play-Offs qualify for the Round 2 Play-Offs.
-The seven best-ranked Round 2 Play-Off winners - according to the 2026 Women's European Qualifiers overall league rankings - qualify directly for the FIFA Women's World Cup.
-The one remaining Round 2 Play-Off winner will go into the FIFA Intercontinental Play-Offs.
+The seven best-ranked round 2 Play-Off winners according to the 2026 Women’s European Qualifiers overall league rankings qualify directly for the 2027 FIFA Women's World Cup.
+The one remaining Round 2 Play-Off winner qualifies for the World Cup Inter-confederation Play-Offs.
+The European contenders will directly enter the Inter-confederation Play-Offs in the second phase in February 2027.

 When will the games be played?